 - Share your rich Tswana culture and language

 Be present in appreciating the Tswana in you and Tswanas around you.
-Understand Zimbabwean marriage practices, clans and totems, pregnancy traditions, manners and protocols, dining and hosting, music, art and dance, death and funerals.
+Understand Tswana marriage practices, clans and totems, pregnancy traditions, manners and protocols, dining and hosting, music, art and dance, death and funerals.

 As a Tswana, you have a culture and you have a language!

 Independence: 30 September 1966

 Districts: Central, Ghanzi, Kgalagadi, Kgatleng, Kweneng, North East, North West, South East, and Southern.